Restricted maximum likelihood estimation in generalized linear mixed models: Approximate Linearization

 \citet{schall1991estimation} pointed out that the proposed approach to REML estimation produces the same estimates of the variance components as the algorithm proposed by \cite{stiratelli1984random} using the integrated likelihood approach, which we review in Section \ref{sec:integratedLikelihood}.
+It is also worth noticing that the method of \cite{schall1991estimation} can be obtained simply from the derivative of the Laplace-approximate marginal log-likelihood computed with respect to the fixed and random effects; see Section 6.4.1 of \citet{wood2017generalized} for further details as well as additional connections to the penalized quasi-likelihood approach reviewed in Section \ref{subsec:pql}.
 In the special case of a binomial GLMM using a probit link and single set of random effects, i.e., $K = 1$, the approximate linearization approach of \citet{schall1991estimation} also corresponds to the joint maximization method of \citet{gilmour1985analysis}.

-\citet{wolfinger1993laplace} extended the work of \citet{schall1991estimation} to construct REML estimates for nonlinear mixed models, but of more relevance here is the work of \citet{wolfinger1993generalized}, who studied GLMMs in the form given by \eqref{eq:baseGLMMmodel}, i.e., allowing for more general structures in $\bD(\btheta)$ compared to \citet{schall1991estimation}.
+\citet{wolfinger1993laplace} extended the work of \citet{schall1991estimation} to construct REML estimates for nonlinear mixed models, although \citeauthor{wolfinger1993laplace}'s approach applies the Laplace approximation to the marginal log-likelihood function of the nonlinear mixed model along with an improved first-order approximation to the nonlinear function of \citet{lindstrom1990nonlinear}; a REML adjustment akin to the final log-determinant term of \eqref{eq:REMLloglik} for estimating the variance components is then incorporated.
+Of more relevance here is the work of \citet{wolfinger1993generalized}, who studied GLMMs in the form given by \eqref{eq:baseGLMMmodel}, i.e., allowing for more general structures in $\bD(\btheta)$ compared to \citet{schall1991estimation}.
 Specifically, \citet{wolfinger1993generalized} arrived at the approximate linearized GLMM \eqref{eqn:linearizedGLMM}, but then adapted the work of \cite{lindstrom1990nonlinear} and explicitly assumed a multivariate normal distribution for $\be$.
-That is, their strategy is to directly specify $\bxi \sim N(\bX\bbeta + \bZ \bu, \bW^{-1})$ and then, analogously to Section \ref{subsec:reml_LMMs} except that $\phi$ is also profiled, obtain at the restricted log-likelihood function
+That is, their strategy is to directly specify $\bxi \sim N(\bX\bbeta + \bZ \bu, \bW^{-1})$ and then, analogously to Section \ref{subsec:reml_LMMs} except that $\phi$ is also profiled, obtain the restricted log-likelihood function